apexdatasolutions/cljr/README.md

 ## Issues

-1. cljr is presently tightly coupled with the latest version of Clojure CLR, which as of this writing is 1.12.0-alpha5.
-Do not yet support indicating a different version in deps.edn.
+1. cljr is presently tightly coupled with the latest version of Clojure CLR, which as of this writing is 1.12.0-alpha5. `cljr` does not yet support indicating a different version in deps.edn.
 Partly this is because we wish to coordinate with the clojure-clr project to work out a path to closer alignment to `clj` feature-completeness, and partly it was because that's the best version for what cljr is trying to do, and we don't yet have legacy support issues.
 2. The fragmentation of .NET is a pain.
 We still need for our commercial projects support for .NET Framework but it's clear MS and many NuGet dependencies are moving toward .NET Core for the ultimate unification of the disparate runtimes.
 So things are a bit messy till the Big Convergence.
 3. .NET Framework runs faster than .NET Core because compilation at present cannot be done on .NET Core.
 This is because since .NET Core 3.1 or so MS removed the ability to save a compiled module to hard disk, for some reason.
 This is rumored to be returning in .NET Core 8, but presently if you want fast start up, you have to run on .NET Framework on Windows (or via Mono on other platforms).
 4. The current version only works with local assemblies on the harddrive via `:local/root`.